bmds-researchsoftware/db-deidentify/README.md

 # db-deidentify
-Creates a local deidentified pg\_dump of a remote postgres database.
+Local deidentified pg\_dumps for remote postgres databases.

 ## Getting started
 There are no prerequisites other than Ruby and the bundler gem.